-We explore this racecourse in detail, looking at its history, a guide to the track which sits in the stunning Durham countryside, the major races, the top hotel picks in the area, racing fixtures, travel information, betting guides and even the weather.
+We explore this racecourse in detail, looking at its history, a guide to the track which sits in the stunning Durham countryside, the major races, the top hotel picks in the area, racing fixtures, travel information, and betting guides.

 - 1 Overview of Sedgefield Racecourse

 - 2 Sedgefield Racecourse History

 - 3 The Main Races and Events Held at Sedgefield

 - 4 Sedgefield Racecourse Map